Jupita-io/kotlin/README.md

 ## Libraries
-Use Step 1 and 2 so that the Jupita Android SDK is available within the scope of the project.
-Currently the Jupita Android SDK is dependent on volley 1.2.1 and takes the permission of the web as soon as the SDK is added as a dependency.
+Use Step 1 and 2 so that the Jupita Kotlin SDK is available within the scope of the project.
+Currently the Jupita Kotlin SDK is dependent on volley 1.2.1 and takes the permission of the web as soon as the SDK is added as a dependency.

 ## Classes